By Matt May

 In the Old Town you can enter through the old Gates built during the 2nd century BC by the Romans and then explore the many historical sites via a two hour guided tour.
 To the west of this area is where you will find the resorts that lay along the Bay of Alcudia.
 The coastal line reaches 8m until the edge of Playa de Muro and offers plenty of white clean sandy beaches complete with shallow water and plenty of beach cafes and bars.
 While there is evening nightlife, most of it is located in the resort hotels making it a great location for quieter holidays.

-Located to the south west of Majorca, Andratx is a quiet resort and has one of the most picturesque and quintessentially Spanish harbours on the island.
+Located to the south west of Majorca, Andratx is an up-market resort which has one of the most picturesque and quintessentially Spanish harbours on the island.
 Part of the appeal of Andratx is that it hasn't been as over-developed as many of the other Majorcan resorts.
+Andratx is a haven for small designer outlets including chic clothes shops, art galleries, craft shops, small interior design outlets and other boutiques.

 The main downside to Andratx is that it lacks a real sandy beach but three miles down the coast is the Camp de Mar beach so the resort town is still a great base for your holiday if you have a rental car.